shshwtsrkr/awesome-window-manager/README.md

 6. PCManFM (GUI File manager)

 Credits :-
-Thanks to justsaumit for helping with the battery widget (using a very simple and minimal approach)
+Special thanks to justsaumit for helping with the battery widget (using a very simple and minimal approach)